vestiment-sh/Airbnb-Optimization/README.md

 ![image](https://user-images.githubusercontent.com/38171817/117841446-12a49780-b24b-11eb-9009-6d235b8d927d.png)

-Step 2: Create a new dataset with a unique name, possibly the name of the project you're working on or simply "Set1."
-Keep everything as it's default, however you can choose a table expiration date as an option.
+Step 2: Create a new dataset with a unique name by clicking the option shown in the picture.
+You can name the dataset according to your needs or simply as "Set1."
+Keep all other settings in this window as it's default, however you can choose a data location and table expiration date as an option if needed.
+By default, the data is going to be stored in the US multi-region.

 ![image](https://user-images.githubusercontent.com/38171817/117846671-a5dfcc00-b24f-11eb-9f5d-2869a1e37e76.png)